 We have our children work on Bible verse memorization early, and we do that with scripture cards.
 I have put 32 of our most used verses in one resource for other families to quickly and easily learn how to implement these into their own home.

 As our children move into high school, we focus on teaching the Bible differently then we have in all of the earlier years, and we do it with the Charlotte Mason way as our guide.
 Our desire is to have our children own their faith, and never feel that our faith was focused on them.
 With two adult children who openly share their faith with others, we believe these changes at this time in their lives has been instrumental in these results.

-I share a lot about how we have raised Christians from their babies years and through, and highlighted the keys that I felt were instrumental in growing a true faith in our children that they called their own as adults.
+I share a lot about how we have raised Christians from their babies years and beyond while highlighting the keys that I feel were instrumental in growing a true faith in our children that they called their own as adults.

 Bible Verses for the Woman of the House